giraldiego/HTML-Essential-and-CSS-Basics/README.md

 # HTML-Essential-and-CSS-Basics

-Your First HTML Markup
+## Style Your Markup

-Let's refresh your knowledge about the HTML syntax and create your first HTML markup!
-This markup will come in handy at the end of the HTML and CSS course as you will create a full landing page based on this markup.
+Good job!
+You have your first HTML markup without styles.
+It's time to create the styles according to the provided design and to work with colors, backgrounds, fonts, indents, etc.

+## How this task will be evaluated

+We expect your solution to the task to meet the following criteria:

+- You have applied 2 background images in the styles
+- You have commented the header section in HTML
+- You have not used the style attribute in HTML
+- You have written styles to one CSS file or several separate CSS files
+- Your markup matches the specific image in the task